 You can apply directly with The University of Law to study one of our online courses.

 Our MA Law Online is designed for non-law graduates who want to gain a legal qualification at Master’s level.
 We offer full-time and part-time options, so you can choose a study mode to suit your lifestyle and career plans.
 We’ve designed the course to provide you with practical legal skills like analysis and critical evaluation, alongside a range of broader transferable skills such as research and presentation skills, all delivered online by qualified lawyers.

-On completion of the course you will be awarded with a Master’s degree, but you will also be suitably qualified to progress your studies to become a solicitor or barrister in the UK.
-Our MA Law Online meets the requirements for you to go on to study the LPC or BPC.
+On completion of the course you will be awarded with a Master’s degree, but you will also be suitably qualified to progress your studies to become a solicitor or barrister in the UK by studying our LPC or BPC.
 If you choose to progress onto either of these courses, you will benefit from our excellent employment and pupillage rates:

 A Master’s qualification is highly attractive to employers in a variety of disciplines, so this can be of great benefit even if you don’t want to pursue a career in law.
 This course is the perfect choice if you want to study online and wish to keep your career options open.